 Here’s another recipe that features corn, plus tomatoes.
 Looking for a creamy pasta dish without the dairy?
 Meet your new go-to.
 This recipe is not actually vegetarian — it’s vegan, so it doesn’t use any animal byproducts, like eggs or dairy.
 Flavors of fresh basil, tomatoes and garlic come together to create a delicious, tasty meal that’s perfect for a quick summer dinner.
 Tip: We recommend adding some pine nuts into the mix, too.

 Next, here’s another recipe featuring avocados.
 Can you tell we love them?
-There’s a lot to love about the stone fruit: it’s chock-full of healthy fats that keep you feeling full.
-They’re also a great source of vitamin C. This vegetable quesadilla with guacamole is full of flavor and, of course, cheese.
+Besides being packed with healthy fats to keep you fuller, they’re also a great source of Vitamin C. This vegetable quesadilla with guacamole is full of flavor and, of course, cheese.
 The guac takes it from good to great.
 This one will be in your summer dinner rotation, for sure.
-Pro Tip: Make these quesadillas with the black bean and corn quinoa recipe above, and have yourself a Tex-Mex-inspired dinner fiesta.
+Pro tip: Make these quesadillas with the black bean and corn quinoa recipe above, and have yourself a Tex-Mex-inspired dinner fiesta.

 The combination of basil, mozzarella cheese and tomatoes never fails.
 It’s great enough on its own.
 But put it between two slices of hearty, crunchy bread, and it’s a next-level lunch or dinner dish that will please even the pickiest of eaters.
 You can also swap fresh basil for pesto, and add a drizzle of balsamic vinaigrette for some added flavor.
 This recipe uses ciabatta bread, but we also love it with sourdough or even a french baguette.
 There’s really no wrong way to make this sandwich, so don’t be afraid to get creative with it.

 Want more recipes?
-Check out these other summer vegetarian recipes we’ve posted about previously:
+Check out these other summer vegetarian recipes we’ve shared: